 Children traumatized by war are easily scared by loud noises, some of them are afraid to go outside the house.
 Many of them become depressed; they often cry, exhibit anxiety and worry.
 Others become nervous, inclined to sudden irritation and anger.
 Many children face problems with sleeping: they wake up in the middle of the night crying and speak of awful nightmares.
 Thoughts about the past cause such sadness that they try to force out those memories and avoid any reminders of the past events.

 The needs for psychological assistance of those who witnessed and survived the events of war are of utmost importance.
 Particularly, a focus has to be made on children, traumatized by war, since their experiences and skills to deal with stress, depression and panic will directly influence their chances for fulfilling lives.

 The Project aims to improve the socio-emotional and psychological conditions of children with war trauma and their families (IDPs) who witnessed and suffered military actions in Eastern Ukraine.

 The Project will:

-- train over 300 trainers (therapists/psychologists, social workers, teachers, educators, volunteers) to work with “Children and War: Teaching Recovery Techniques” manual;
+- train the trainers (therapists/psychologists, social workers, teachers, educators, volunteers) to work with “Children and War: Teaching Recovery Techniques” manual;

-- provide psychological assistance (therapy sessions) to 10000 children and their parents (IDPs, families of ATO soldiers), teaching them skills of psychological self-assistance and techniques of relaxation;
+- provide psychological assistance (therapy sessions) to children and their parents (IDPs, families of ATO soldiers, those who live in the “red” war zone), teaching them skills of psychological self-assistance and techniques of relaxation;

 - foster relations of trainers with state social services in order to ensure immediate attention from professionals to cases of mild and severe mental problems as well as constant aftercare and social support.